jdaehne/ipCountryRedirect/readme.md

 # Usage
 So far 1,500 daily requests are free.
-If you need more request you can get yourself an API-Key at [APILocate](https://www.iplocate.io/) and set ist in the System-Settings:
+If you need more request you can get yourself an API-Key at [APILocate](https://www.iplocate.io/) and set it in the System-Settings:
 ## System Settings
 | setting | default | description |
 | --- | --- | --- |